International response to the MeToo movement: Sweden

 One distinguishing feature of the #MeToo movement in Sweden was how large groups, organized by profession or interests, gathered and mobilized through social networks to raise awareness of the situation in their respective sectors.
 These sectors could be more loose areas of interest like sports to workplaces such as the university, the media industry, the forest sector, and the church.

 Over hundred thousand people participated actively in these groups by contributing with testimonies, supporting survivors, developing petitions, etc., and the participants represented a broad group of women and non-binary, from teens to seniors, and from most parts of the country.
 A large number of petitions were co-authored and published in the country's major newspapers (33) or public television (7) or smaller industry journals (18) during a period of four months.
 A total of 78 groups were formed, all of them organizing their own petitions.
 The petitions had as many as several thousands of signatures and were organized within even larger social media groups.
 A broad mobilization took place in the form of lists of demands petitioned to the government, action plans by politicians and employers, and a multitude of seminars and educational events organized around the country.
 Some of the concrete results achieved include increased government funding for women's and girls' shelters, enhanced sex education in schools, training of leader figures on how to handle sexism and sexual harassment and abuse, and the introduction of a sexual consent law.
 Reporting rates of domestic violence increased after #MeToo, and special efforts to prevent domestic violence were made by the Stockholm Police.

 None of the 78 Swedish petitions published any names of perpetrators, and the groups had carefully reviewed testimonies to ensure that no one could be identified, neither victims nor perpetrators.
 The publishing of names of alleged perpetrators that occurred by Swedish media during the #MeToo wave was made partly by individuals, on their own initiative via social media, and by the news media that picked up these stories.
 Analyses have also seen that the traditional media gradually took an increasingly active role in investigating and revealing their "own" new cases, with debatable results.
-According to von Krogh, there were 38 cases of complains related to the reporting of #MeToo, 24 of which led to serious criticism from PON (Pressens opinionsnämnd).
+According to von Krogh, there were 38 cases of complaints related to the reporting of #MeToo, 24 of which led to serious criticism from PON (Pressens opinionsnämnd).